garretfick/easyeda-importer/CONTRIBUTING.md

 ### `test`

 Contains unit test code.
-For some reason, coveralls seems to report a code coverage far less that the actual coverage.
-I believe the coverage is actually > 70%, but haven't investigated why there is a difference.
-It is of course possible that my estimate is wrong and that there are large amounts of code that are not actually tested.

 The contents of this folder match the same structure as `src`.

 ## Development Environment Setup